Skeletal System

 Often students don’t integrate the roles the muscular system and skeletal system play in facilitating motion.
 It’s really an engineering problem to determine the opposing forces needed to contract and relax muscle pairs that move bones.
 To lend support to your teaching, we have a simple, free activity illustrating the relationship between the skeletal and musculature systems that also gives students some insight into the field of biomechanical engineering.

-Flex and Extend: Modeling a Human Hand
+Flex and Extend: Modeling the Human Hand

 For more extensive study on skeletal and muscular system interactions take a look at Interactions of Muscles and Bones Kit in which students investigate the biophysics of the elbow and arm.